xiaoxianhjy/ms-agent/projects/agent_skills/README.md

  - The body of the SKILL.md should provide comprehensive details about the skill, including features, usage instructions, references, resources, and examples.

 <br>

+## Skills Generation & Conversion

+Although we can construct our own skills by following Anthropic’s Skills standard protocol, the high complexity poses challenges for manual creation.

+Therefore, using AI tools to automatically generate skills becomes an excellent alternative.

+Here, we recommend **Skill Seekers** (https://github.com/yusufkaraaslan/Skill_Seekers) for automatically building and converting agent skills.